 Limited Brands (L Brands) was founded in 1963 in Columbus, Ohio, by Leslie H. Wexner.
 The company was a specialty retailer which focused on lingerie, beauty, and personal care products.
 L brands' main two brands were Victoria's Secret and Bath & Body Works.
 From 2006 to 2019, L Brands also owned La Senza, another bra and lingerie company.
 In 2019, L Brands also closed all stores and the website of accessories brand Henri Bendel.
 In 2021, Limited Brands separated.
 Victoria's Secret & Co, made up of all the Victoria's Secret brands, became an independent, public company.
 L Brands became Bath & Body Works, Inc.

-Victoria's Secret is the biggest brand within this company's portfolio.
-Victoria's Secret markets products such as bras, panties, clothing, accessories, fragrances, lotions, cosmetics, swimwear, and athletic attire.
-They market their products through two segments: Victoria's Secret stores and Victoria's Secret Direct (web and catalogue) which sells to customers in over 200 countries.
-As of 2016, there are over 1,500 Victoria's Secret stores operating in the United States, 46 locations throughout Canada as well as 18 stores in the United Kingdom.
+Up until 2020, Victoria's Secret was the biggest brand within this company's portfolio.
+Victoria's Secret markets products, such as bras, panties, clothing, accessories, fragrances, lotions, cosmetics, swimwear, and athletic attire.
+They market their products through two segments: Victoria's Secret stores and Victoria's Secret Direct (web and catalogue), which sells to customers in over 200 countries.

 This text provides general information.
 Statista assumes no